zhangsq06/MMGraph/README.md

 # MMGraph
- GraphPred is a multiple motif predictor based on graph neural network and coexisting probability for ATAC-seq data.
+ MMGraph is a multiple motif predictor based on graph neural network and coexisting probability for ATAC-seq data.